IowaDave/Thermistors/README.md

 The input voltage, ```Vcc```, is supplied to both the MCU and the voltage divider.
 The MCU will use this voltage as the ADC reference.
 The voltage divider will supply a reduced voltage to the analog input pin marked ```A0```.
 The MCU and the voltage divider share a common ground.

 $R1$ in the diagram is the thermistor.
-The project described here used a Jameco LM05-103 K part.
+The project described here used a Jameco LM05-103&nbsp;K part.
 In the photo it appears in the upper-right quadrant, a red disc on two, tall leads.

 $R2$ is a fixed-impedence resistor.
 The example project uses one having impedance of 30K Ohms.
 This value was selected after studying the data sheet for the LM05-103 thermistor.

 ## Data Sheet Information

-Here is a link to the Jameco LM05-103 K part used in this project: [https://www.jameco.com/Jameco/Products/ProdDS/207037.pdf](https://www.jameco.com/Jameco/Products/ProdDS/207037.pdf).
+Here is a link to the Jameco LM05-103&nbsp;K part used in this project: [https://www.jameco.com/Jameco/Products/ProdDS/207037.pdf](https://www.jameco.com/Jameco/Products/ProdDS/207037.pdf).

 There are many different thermistors having widely varying specifications.
 The information needed to use a particular thermistor is found in its manufacturer's data sheet.

 At a minimum, one needs to know the Big Three quantities about a thermistor.
 The following excerpt provides them for the LM05-103.

 ![Data Sheet excerpt #1](https://github.com/IowaDave/Thermistors/blob/main/images/DS_table_1.png)<br>
-**Table 1 Reference Values and Beta**
+**Table 1 Reference Values and Beta**<br>
+*Source: LM05-103&nbsp;K data sheet*

 The first line gives two of the quantities: a nominal impedance of 10K Ohms at a temperature of 25 degrees Celsius. &ldquo;Nominal&rdquo; means &ldquo;intended&rdquo;.